wabi69sabi/cyberpunk/README.md

 ### Goals

 - Use MVC
-- Create a modifiable and interesting console friven RPG
+- Create a modifiable and interesting console driven RPG